 Either way, it’s important to know how much risk you want to take.
 All investments are risky, and some are riskier than others.

 If you have a longer time frame, then you can probably afford to take some more risks.
-If you’re going to need your money soon though, then it probably makes more sense to invest in something with more stable returns, like fixed-income investments such as bonds.
+But if you’re going to need your money soon, then it probably makes more sense to invest in something with more stable returns, like fixed-income investments such as bonds.

 Having a diverse portfolio is another way to protect your portfolio against volatility.
 For example, you can purchase exchange-traded funds (ETFs) or mutual funds that have holdings in a variety of different companies across different sectors.